DigitalTwinSocCyberRange/DigitalTwinCyberrange/README.md

 # DigitalTwinCyberrange
 **DigitalTwinSocCyberrange** is a research project by the University of Regensburg and the Ionian University.
 This prototype aims to provide training for SOC analysts in a highly realisitic environment making use of the simulation component of the digital twin of an industrial filling plant.
 The concept was evaluated in an extensive user study.
 The results of the user study are presented in the [userStudy repository](https://github.com/DigitalTwinSocCyberrange/userStudy).
+The following video gives an introduction to the project and the learning concept of the cyber range.

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6czq4r2_kTk